tulipAl/GalleryDemo/README.md

 ## Improvement

-I don't have any exprience with Combine but I use RXSwift before.
+1. I don't have any exprience with Combine but I use RXSwift before.
 The logic behind them is actully the same.
 For this project, I still use the notification and KVO to apply MVVM.
+2. Not handle device rotation.
+Will improve it in the future.